Adelaide Clemens: Career

 She starred in the film Wasted on the Young (2010) as Xandrie.
 Written and directed by Ben C. Lucas, the film tells the story of a high school love triangle that leads to a party ending in gun violence.
 She guest-starred on the Fox crime drama, Lie To Me, and starred as a sociopathic prostitute in the film Generation Um...
-(2010).
-As of January 2010, Clemens was in negotiations to join the cast of Fury Road, the fourth in the Mad Max film series by George Miller.
+(2010). in January 2010, she was briefly considered for a part in Mad Max: Fury Road, but did not appear in the film.

 The following year, she starred in the film Certainty (2011), directed by Peter Askin.
 She also starred in Vampire (2011) as Ladybird, a suicidal single mother.
 The film was the English-language feature debut of noted Japanese director Shunji Iwai.

 The next year, Clemens starred in Camilla Dickinson (2012), an adaptation of Madeleine L'Engle's 1951 novel.
 She starred as teenager Heather Mason in the horror film Silent Hill: Revelation 3D (2012).
 Also that year, Clemens played a lead role as the young suffragette Valentine Wannop in Parade's End (2012), a television mini-series adaptation of the Ford Madox Ford tetralogy co-produced by HBO and BBC Two.
 She also appeared in the horror film No One Lives (2012).

 The following year, she appeared in The Great Gatsby (2013), based on F. Scott Fitzgerald's novel of the same name, playing Catherine, the sister of Myrtle Wilson.
 On television, Clemens began starring as Tawney Talbot in the 2013 Sundance Channel series, Rectify.

-In 2017, starred in Rabbit, supernatural horror film, written and directed by Luke Shanahan and produced by David Ngo.
+In 2017, she starred in Rabbit, supernatural horror film, written and directed by Luke Shanahan and produced by David Ngo.

 In 2020, Clemens took a starring role in the CBS drama Tommy.